Skip to main content Go to home page

 No duty is chargeable on this tax reform scheme transaction to the extent that the interest acquired by Rebecca is the same, or substantially the same, as the entry interest for the property (70%) and the further interest acquired in the property (20%).

-The outcome is that duty is assessed on the remaining 10% interest in the property acquired by Rebecca from Philip as the transfer to Rebecca happened within 3 years of the entry transaction for the property and this 10% interest is not the same or substantially the same as the entry interest (70%) and the further interest acquired in the property (20%).
+Duty is assessed on the remaining 10% interest in the property acquired by Rebecca from Philip as the transfer to Rebecca happened within 3 years of the entry transaction and this 10% interest is not the same or substantially the same as the entry interest (70%) or the further interest acquired in the property (20%).

 Exclusion of the value of tax reform scheme land from a landholder duty assessment

-The value of a property that has entered the CIPT reform (tax reform scheme land) is taken into account in determining if the relevant entity is a landholder under Part 2 of Chapter 3 of the Duties Act 2000 (the Duties Act).
+The value of a property that has entered the CIPT reform (tax reform scheme land) is taken into account in determining if the relevant entity is a landholder under Part 2 of Chapter 3 of the Duties Act.

 However, the value (or part of the value) of tax reform scheme land may be excluded from the duty calculation on a relevant acquisition in a landholder whose land holdings include the tax reform scheme land, in certain circumstances.
 Importantly, the tax reform scheme land must also have a qualifying use on the date of the relevant acquisition.